Tourist attractions in Kolkata: City parks

 Maidan means "field" in Hindi, Marathi, Urdu and Bengali.
-The Kolkata Maidan was once a vast uninterrupted field, right down to the edge of the Hoogli River, but is being encroached upon by the city and is fragmented by roads.
+The Kolkata Maidan was once a vast uninterrupted field right down to the edge of the Hoogli River, but is now being encroached upon by the city and is fragmented by roads.
 The Maidan has nurtured sports like Polo and has been the home of equestrianism, horse racing, football, cricket and rugby in Kolkata.
 It houses numerous clubs including the "big three" of Indian football - Mohun Bagan Athletic Club, East Bengal Football Club and Mohammedan Sporting Club along with their respective home stadiums.
 The arterial Jawaharlal Nehru Road, the Eden Gardens, the Millennium Park and the associated 3 km long Riverfront beautification project border the Maidan.
 The Maidan abounds with monuments and statues, the most famous of them being Shaheed Minar and the statue of ace footballer Gostho Pal.
 Elliot Park, Mohor Kunja and Victoria Memorial complex are three parks which are situated in the Maidan area.

 Rabindra Sarobar or "The Lake" or 'Dhakuria Lake' is an artificial lake and urban park in the spirit of Central Park, New York City.
 The park has a lake and an island with a footbridge, an open-air amphitheatre (Nazrul Mancha), a sports stadium (Rabindra Sarobar Stadium), a children's park and the rowing clubs of Calcutta Rowing Club, Bengal Rowing Club and Lake Club.

 The Central Park is a large urban park in the centre of the Bidhan Nagar township in Kolkata Metropolitan Area, with a lake in the middle and information technology and government offices along its fringes.

 Prakriti Tirtha or 'Eco Park', located in New Town in Kolkata Metropolitan Area, is situated on a 480 acre plot and is surrounded by a 104 acre waterbody with an island called Ekanto in the middle.
 The park has been divided into three broad parts; (1) ecological zones like wetlands, grasslands, and urban forest, (2) theme gardens and open spaces, and (3) urban recreational spaces.
 The Eco Park is further divided into different sub-parts according to the different types of fauna planted.
 Recently in the month of November 2017, it also opened up another section which displays the replica of "The seven wonders of the World".
 Toy trains and chair cars are available for the tourists on rent for making round around the park.
 There are four Gates for entry and exit purpose.